project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/10-min-with-aymeric-jung-and-josep-segarra-from-lehman-brothers-to-rebuilding-the-food-system.md

 ---
-title: 10 min with Aymeric Jung and Josep Segarra, from Lehman Brothers to rebuilding the food system
+title: 10 Min With Aymeric Jung And Josep Segarra From Lehman Brothers To Rebuilding The Food System
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2019-09-24)